privong/papers-in-markdown/aastex63/demo.md

 Naively `pandoc` does not support internal reference to figures or equations and does not support numbered section references.
 However the `pandoc-crossref` filter adds support for this (and has been used in the preparation of this document).
-`pandoc-crossref` uses the same syntax as `pandoc-citeproc`, so adds little cognitive overhead in inter-document referencing.
+`pandoc-crossref` uses the same syntax as `citeproc`, so adds little cognitive overhead in inter-document referencing.
-However to avoid `pandoc-citeproc` incorrectly processing internal references, `pandoc-crossref` must be invoked first.
+However to avoid `citeproc` incorrectly processing internal references, `pandoc-crossref` must be invoked first.

 ## \TeX\ Clean up {#sec:texclean}